isidoraisidora/misi-store/README.md

 | `VERCEL_PROJECT_ID` | The Vercel project ID. |

 Set the application environment variables in Vercel under the project settings.
 They are not supplied by the GitHub workflow.

+For Gmail delivery, enable 2-Step Verification on the sending account and create a Gmail App Password.
+Use that App Password as `GMAIL_APP_PASSWORD`; never use the normal Gmail password.

 Fill in the values in `.env.local`.
 Never commit that file or expose the Supabase service-role key in browser code.